Joe Root: Domestic career

-International career
+Early international career

 201213: England debut

 In the fourth Test against India, Root became the 655th player to represent England at Test level, receiving his cap from former England all-rounder Paul Collingwood.
 Coming in as the number six batsman rather than his usual position as an opener, he scored 73 from 229 balls, top-scoring jointly with Kevin Pietersen.
 In the second innings he made 20 not out to help England bat out the match and secure a first Test series win on Indian soil since 1984-85.

-Root made his T20 debut in the second of a two-match series that followed, although he was not requited to bat.
+Root made his T20 debut in the second of a two-match series that followed, although he was not required to bat.
 He was also included in the ODI squad after Jonny Bairstow withdrew.
 Root was not required to bat on his ODI debut either, but did bowl nine overs, collecting figures of 0-51, as England won by nine runs.
 He made scores of 36 and 39 in the next two matches, before making his maiden ODI fifty in the fourth match of the series, although England lost by five wickets.
 Root finished the series with 163 runs.

 Following the successful tour of India, Root was retained in the Test squad for the tour of New Zealand and was added to the previously announced ODI and T20 squads.
 After being an unused batsman in the third T20, he started the ODI series with two half-centuries, contributing 56 in the first game before top-scoring with 79 off 56 balls in the second.
 In doing so, Root became the first batsman to start his ODI career with six consecutive scores of over 30 and finished the series with 163 runs.

 In the Test series, Root continued to bat in the middle-order and in the third Test he made 45 of 176 balls before being bowled by Tim Southee.
 The series ended 0-0 and Root finished the series with 88 runs.